dongyongzhou/document/knowledge/professional/os/debug.md

 CONFIG_BUG needs to be set

 If CONFIG_DEBUG_BUGVERBOSE is set, it is printing the filename and line number showing where the BUG line is and causes a kernel panic; otherwise, it is just hanging.

+**Explicit kernel BUGs** (will use undefined instruction panic handler, but will print out a “kernel BUG at” message)

 - Oops message